Elgin Botanic Garden

-The Elgin Botanic Garden was the first public botanical garden in the United States, established in 1801 by New York physician David Hosack.
+The Elgin Botanic Garden was the first public botanical garden in the United States.
+Located in what is now Manhattan in New York City, it was established in 1801 by New York physician David Hosack.
 By 1810, Hosack was no longer able to fund the garden's expenses, and sold the land to the State of New York.
 The property was given to Columbia College in 1814, and the gardens were abandoned.
 In the 1920s, it became the site of Rockefeller Center.

 Establishment and development

 In 1801, New York physician David Hosack created the Elgin Botanic Garden, named for his father's Scottish birthplace.
 Hosack was among the leading medical practitioners of his time, and was later remembered primarily as the physician who attended the 1804 duel between his friends Alexander Hamilton and Aaron Burr, and who treated Hamilton's fatal injuries.